dsp-uga/team-void-p1/README.md

 * Mohammadreza Iman

 ## Classifiers:
-*Naive-Bayes
+* Naive-Bayes
-*Random Forest
+* Random Forest
-*Logistic Regression
+* Logistic Regression

 ## Technologies Used:
 * Apache Spark on Google Cloud Platform
-  ** Packages: spark.ml, spark.sql
+  * Packages: spark.ml, spark.sql
 * pySpark 2.3.2
 * Python 3.7.2

 ## Overview:
-The project details and explanation is accessible via https://github.com/dsp-uga/sp19/blob/master/projects/p1/project1.pdf.
+The project details and explanation is accessible via [Project1-CSCI8360-UGA](https://github.com/dsp-uga/sp19/blob/master/projects/p1/project1.pdf).
 This repository contains the source codes of different methods that we implement to address the project goal.
 Briefly, the project goal is to find the best machine learning method for classifying malware files, which should be implemented using Spark platform and could handle a large (Big Data) amount of document as training set and testing set.

 ## Dataset:
-The details of the datasets are accessible in the project description document (https://github.com/dsp-uga/sp19/blob/master/projects/p1/project1.pdf).
+The details of the datasets are accessible in the project description document [Project1-CSCI8360-UGA](https://github.com/dsp-uga/sp19/blob/master/projects/p1/project1.pdf).
 There are 9 classes of malware.
 The datasets  are accessible via the Google Cloud Bucket:
 Small set:
 	1. Training set.
 379 files available both in bytes and asm formats.
-	2. Test set.
+	1. Test set.
 169 files available both in bytes and asm formats.
-	3. The list of classes for the training set and testing set.
+	1. The list of classes for the training set and testing set.

 Large set:
 	1. Training set.
 8147 files available both in bytes and asm formats.
-	2. Test set.
+	1. Test set.
 2721 files available both in bytes and asm formats.
-	3. The list of classes for the training set.
+	1. The list of classes for the training set.
-	* To verify the accuracy of the implemented model, we should submit the predicted list to the leaderboard site for this activity and retrieve  the result.
+To verify the accuracy of the implemented model, we should submit the predicted list to the leaderboard site for this activity and retrieve  the result.

 ## Project Summary:
 The biggest challenge of this project underlies in the size of datasets (hundreds of gigabytes), which makes the process of feature selection crucial for this project.